 We model periodic variability by adding a simple sine signal (e.g. Mislis et al. 2016) to the observed lightcurve of a constant star.
 The signal phase is chosen randomly for each simulated variable star.
-The frequency of the sine signal is drawn from a uniform random distribution in the range $0.05 - 20 \text{ d}^{-1}$.
+The frequency of the sine signal is drawn from a uniform random distribution in the range $0.05 - 20 \, d^{-1}$ .
 This results in a large fraction of variables with periods < 1 d approximately resembling the period distribution typically found in the Galactic field.

-To simulate non-periodic variability we sum-up 10000 sine waves with logarithmically spaced frequencies in the range 0.0001- $1000 d^{-1}$ and having random phases.
-The amplitude of each sine wave is the square root of the power spectrum value which is varying according to the χ_2^2 distribution with 2 degrees of freedom (see Timmer & Koenig 1995, Vaughan et al. 2003,
+To simulate non-periodic variability we sum-up 10000 sine waves with logarithmically spaced frequencies in the range 0.0001-1000 d-1 and having random phases.
+The amplitude of each sine wave is the square root of the power spectrum value.
+If the real and imaginary parts of the Fourier transform of the lightcurve are independent and vary according to the Gaussian distribution (Campante 2012), the resulting power of the sine waves is varying according to the $\chi_2^2$ distribution with 2 degrees of freedom (Timmer & Koenig 1995, Emmanoulopoulos, McHardy & Papadakis 2013) around the expected values.
+The expected values in our simulation are defined by a power law with the slope of -1 (e.g. Max-Moerbeck et al. 2014).
+The exact choice of the power law slope in the range -0.5 to -3.0 has minimal effect on the following discussion.
+The simulations are repeated 1000 times for each data set and the averaged results are reported.